IRNAS/koruza-v2-tracking/README.md

 # koruza-v2-tracking

 ## Description
-The goal of KORUZA v2 Pro Tracking is to implement and provide a easy to use Alignment interface written in Python.
+The goal of KORUZA v2 Pro Tracking is to implement and provide an easy to use Alignment interface written in Python.
 Using this interface integrators and KORUZA v2 Pro users can write, test and deploy their own Auto Alignment and Tracking algorithms.

 General documentation about the alignment engine can be found [here](https://docs.koruza.net/software/alignment-engine).

-The Alignment interface provides full control over both units with the following actions:
+The `alignment_engine.py` provides full control over both units with the following actions:
-* move selected unit to desired position
+* initialize - returns handle to primary and secondary unit
-* move selected unit to it's maximum
+* move_motor - move motor of selected unit
-* get current position of selected unit
+* read_motor_position - read motor position of selected unit
-* set strategy for maxima selection
+* read_sfp_data - read sfp data of selected unit
-* reset maximum of selected unit
+* get_picture - get picture of selected unit
-* start reading data from both units
+* get_calibration - get calibration of selected unit

 For Automatic Alignment and Tracking to work units have to be configured according to the `config.json` file described in the [device management](https://github.com/IRNAS/koruza-v2-device-management) repository.